indeedhat/preact-access-control/README.md

 ### accessCache
 This is a simple caching mechanism for your users auth details, it accepts two parameters\
-`callback`: this is your custom function for returning the users auth details\
+`callback`: this is your custom function for returning the users auth details (this function should accept a single callback parameter)\
 `timeout`: the cache timeout in milliseconds, the auth details will only be reloaded after the timeout his expired and an AuthComponent is reloaded

 ### fetch
-this method uses fetch to return your JSON encoded auth data from a server API, it takes a single parameter:\
+this method uses fetch to return your JSON encoded auth data from a server API, it takes two parameters:\
 `url`: the URL of your API endpoint
+`timeout`: (optional - default 30000)the length of time in ms the details will be cached for before re-fetching

 ### check
 this method checks the users auth details for access against the access list declared in the AccessComponent.\